Handle With Care: Tips for Magnet Safety

 - Magnets affect compasses and navigational equipment.
-For this reason magnets to be shipped by air should be properly packed and shielded.
+For this reason, magnets to be shipped by air should be properly packed and shielded.
 Rare earth magnets are classified as dangerous for air transportation.
 Refer to Shipping Magnets: Understanding the Rules for additional information

-While many of magnets with low pull strength may not pose the same danger that very strong rare earth magnets do, it’s always a good idea to treat magnets with respect.
+While many magnets with low pull strength may not pose the same danger that very strong rare earth magnets do, it’s always a good idea to treat magnets with respect.
 If you have additional questions or concerns, our Magnet Experts are happy to answer all your questions!